 If left untreated, the nerves, muscles, and blood vessels absorb the pressure from the bruising and swelling.
 This can cut off the blood supply and result in tissue death.

-Compartment syndrome is a dangerous condition that can arise due to a seemingly simple injury, such as blunt force or a broken bone.
-However, if your muscle tissue dies, you may need extreme treatment like amputation.
 If you have suffered from a broken bone or compartment syndrome due to another person’s negligence, you should fight back.
-Contact a Milwaukee broken bone lawyer from Habush Habush & Rottier S.C. ® at (414) 271-0900 today.
+Contact a personal injury lawyer from Habush Habush & Rottier at 800-2-HABUSH (800-242-2874) today.